CoreMedia/coremedia-globallink-connect-integration/website/dev/howto/screenshots.md

      > management.

     * Process a first translation workflow for the article to `de-DE`.

+      You may just use any translation workflow.
+Consider using the standard _Translation_ workflow that ships with CoreMedia Blueprint.

     * Update the content to mark "CoreMedia GlobalLink connector" as bold.
 3. **Workflow:**
    * Start a translation workflow for "News" article to `de-DE`.